Please sign up for the ODS email list to receive announcements about the 2023 Practicum and other office activities.

 - Developing policies and advice about supplement use based on science.

-Participants will also meet with various stakeholders—the dietary supplement industry, consumer advocacy groups, and media—who study, advocate, regulate, or educate about dietary supplements.
-Participants will also have the option to take a guided tour of the NIH.
+Participants will also hear from various stakeholders—the dietary supplement industry, consumer advocacy groups, and media—who study, advocate, regulate, or educate about dietary supplements.

-This practicum is open to everyone, but it is geared toward faculty, graduate students, and research practitioners in health-related disciplines such as nutrition, food science, pharmacology and pharmacognosy, exercise/kinetics, medicine, dentistry, nursing, and complementary and alternative medicine (CAM).
+This practicum is open to everyone, but it is geared toward faculty, graduate students, and research practitioners in health-related disciplines such as nutrition, food science, pharmacology and pharmacognosy, exercise science and kinesiology, medicine, dentistry, nursing, and complementary and alternative medicine (CAM).
 Preference will be given to candidates who are full-time academic faculty, doctoral students, postdocs, and fellows.
-Applications will also be accepted from health care providers and scientists with a Master's degree or higher whose work involves dietary supplements, masters-level students, and students in schools of medicine and dentistry and nursing.
+Applications will also be accepted from health care providers and scientists with a master's degree or higher whose work involves dietary supplements, masters-level students, and students in schools of medicine and dentistry and nursing.

 The faculty consists of experts from NIH, academic institutions, federal regulatory agencies such as the U.S. Food and Drug Administration, and practicing stakeholders.

 There is no cost to attend the practicum itself.